 Carolina Rig | When to Use it and Why

-The Carolina rig is one of the most popular bass rigs available and with good reason because it produces so often.
-But regardless of its rumored effectiveness, it is not perfect.
-It is still important to understand when it is more likely to produce bites and it is easier to determine when if you know why.
+The Carolina rig is one of the most popular bass rigs available.
+It's with good reason because it produces so often.
+Regardless of its rumored effectiveness, it could be better.
+It is still essential to understand when it is more likely to entice bites, and it is easier to determine when if you know why.

 What is the Carolina rig?

-The Carolina rig is like the Texas rig with one big exception, the position of the weight.
-While the Texas rig uses a free moving weight that slides along the line the Carolina rig uses a fixed weight separated from the lure by a length of leader.
+The Carolina rig is like the Texas rig with one big exception: the position of the weight.
+Meanwhile, the Texas rig uses a free-moving weight that slides along the line.
+The Carolina rig uses a fixed weight separated from the lure by a length of leader.
 By keeping the weight above the lure, you will experience a different action, more of a circular motion, as the lure drops or encounters current.
 Another notable difference related to weight is size.
-While the Texas rig relies on a relatively small bullet weight the Carolina rig allows for a much heavier weight if needed, up to 2 ounces or more depending on what species you are targeting and water conditions.
+While the Texas rig relies on relatively small bullet weight, the Carolina rig allows for a much heavier weight, up to 2 ounces or more, depending on your target species and water conditions.

 Carolina Rig Info Graphic